 - Observe body language to recognize when your mentee is in or out of their comfort zone.
 (Your body language significantly impacts how you interact with others.
 Learn more about this effect here)

 - Be non-judgmental and open-minded to allow the mentee to speak freely.

 - Deliver honest, objective feedback to the mentee and encourage empathy.

+Mentorship programs play a pivotal role in building a skilled and motivated workforce, driving organizational success in the long run.
 Consider strengthening your organization today by developing influential mentors.
 Contact Marshall Connects today to enhance productivity in your workplace.
-Providing a mentorship program for your employees can make the difference between high and low-functioning teams.
+A mentorship program for your employees can make the difference between high and low-functioning teams.
 We can help!

 Sign up for Linda’s monthly tips to build your Emotional Intelligence and reduce Emotional Hijacking!